Information and resources

 First Nations People and the Justice System: VCE Factsheet

-This factsheet provides statistics for students and teachers to use in their studies of VCE Legal Studies specifically in relation to references the 2024-2028 Legal Studies curriculum has regarding First Nation Peoples
+Statistics for students and teachers to use for VCE Legal Studies, specifically in relation to references the 2024-2028 Legal Studies curriculum has regarding First Nation Peoples.

 Handout